SpaceDandy15/atlas-web-development/html_head/README.md

 its very customizable thanks to all the text formatting element.

 task 6: wants me to create a second page using a navbar by adding it into index.html with a gallery html.

+Task 7: wants me to make my two pages prettier and more interactive using css.